32nd News & Documentary Emmy Awards

 The 32nd News & Documentary Emmy Awards were held on September 26, 2011, at Rose Hall, Home of Jazz at Lincoln Center, located in the Time Warner Center in New York City.
+They honored the best in American news and documentary programming in 2010.
 Awards were presented in 42 categories, including Breaking News, Investigative Reporting, Outstanding Interview, and Best Documentary.
 In attendance were over 900 television and news media industry executives, news and documentary producers and journalists.

 Notable awards included the Lifetime Achievement Award given to television and radio host Larry King.

 Winners

 Network breakdown

 The following chart is a breakdown of number of awards won this awards season per station.